garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ That's an example of a policy: "Everything in an active column must have an avatar belonging to the person who pulled it on it."
 When we saw problems, we'd sometimes create new policies.
-For Dev, we have exit criteria like
+For Dev, we have exit criteria like....

+---

+# Shared Ownership through Conversations

+^ TODO image: hmm... ownership? collaboration? conversation?
+^ Importantly, and predictably, how do we come up with exit criteria?
+We have a conversation.
+The team, as a whole, agrees on the criteria and enforces it collectively.
+Shared ownership through conversations.
+It's hard to feel like you own something if you didn't have input into the rules.

 ---